charliecalvert/CloudNotes/Assignments/ElvenImageStarter.md

 Your goal is to create a **canada.html** file that focuses on 5 to 10 images.

-**NOTE**: *Unfortunately, at this stage, you will need to do a search an replace to remove all references to **/var/www/html** from your markdown.
-Do this in Geany, not in Remarkable.
+**NOTE**: *Fortunately, you no longer need to do a search an replace to remove all references to **/var/www/html** from your markdown.
+You can now run **node image-not-used.js** instead.
+Then run the **moveNotUsed.sh** file created by the previous command.
 The completed links should look like this:*

 - /images/canada/2016-02-27_11.41.35-small.jpg

 ## Step Four

-After you have picked the images you want to keep:

-- Remove all the HTML and text from **canada.html** that do not refer to your chosen images.
-- Delete all but the five to ten files you want to keep from **/var/www/html/images/canada**.

-## Step Five

 Copy your completed html and images to your repository.